European-Unified-ID/EUID-docs/README.md

 ### Opt-Out Portal

-Consumers can opt out of EUID at any time through a user-facing website, the [Transparency and Control Portal](https://transparentadvertising.eu).
+A user-facing website, the [Transparency and Control Portal](https://transparentadvertising.eu), that allows consumers to opt out of EUID at any time.

 #### Functions